pmagalha/so_long/README.md

 ![eating2](https://github.com/pmagalha/so_long/assets/136360645/1a25451c-7563-4dae-981d-787a7e7cf797)

 Be careful not to get caught by the evil blue hunger demons.
-EBA's stomach will turn outwards and she will vanish into hungry eternal oblivion.
+EBA's stomach will implode inwards and she will vanish into hungry eternal oblivion.

 ![death](https://github.com/pmagalha/so_long/assets/136360645/60270d27-d83d-4288-ad73-750e979d8791)